When Leaders as Coaches Struggle

 How would your team respond if you developed thinkers — not just doers?

 "We don’t need to work harder to lead as a coach.
 We just need to lead differently.
-Because coaching is no longer just a “soft skill” — It’s a strategic advantage that fuels both
+Because coaching is no longer just a “soft skill” — It’s a strategic advantage that fuels both performance and people growth."

 An article by Atchara Juicharern, Ph.D.